dhidas/GitPitchTest/oscars.th/PITCHME.md

 ---

 ## Properly setup with oscars.th
-- Import the module, setup a beam
+Import the module, setup a beam:

 ```python
 import oscars.th